Angellyn218/code-quiz/README.md

 ![website screen with a question from the quiz, a score, timer, and buttons with answers](assets/images/questions.png)

 If answered correctly, 1 point is added to your score.
-If answered incorrectly, 15 seconds is subtracted from your score.
+If answered incorrectly, 15 seconds is subtracted from your time left.
 The bottom of the screen will display 'Correct!' if you chose the right answer and 'Wrong...' otherwise.

-Once all the questions have been answered or the timer runs out, the 'Game Over' screen will be displayed.
+Once all the questions have been answered or once the timer runs out, the 'Game Over' screen will be displayed.

 ![website screen with 'Game Over' title, final score, the header 'Would you like to save your score?', and buttons with 'yes' and 'no'](assets/images/game-over.png)